 Need to capture more information or integrate with a third party?

 Here are a few commonly used add ons that would fit with the landing page membership site model:

-- Register Helper Add On to collect additional profile fields about your members.
+- Custom User Fields to collect additional profile fields about your members.